-6. Nominees for the position President-elect must be current IIE Society members.
+6. Nominees for the position President-elect must be current IISE Society members.
 Nominees for the Board may be SHS-only members.

 7. The term of office of the non-officer board members shall be three years commencing at the close of the Annual SHS Conference.

 8. The IISE Technical Networking Liaison will administer the election.
 The elections will be conducted by electronic ballot.
 Nominees for office must be listed alphabetically on the ballot.
 Nominees must provide a brief biographical summary and position statement to be included in the ballot.
 The election must be open for at least two weeks.